michaelmosmann/silk/help/about.md

 # About

 ## The Silk Framework
-When I tried described to a non programmer what I do in my spare time I came up with something like:

-**it's the lines between the dots...**

-and that's pretty much it.
 The name Silk is chosen because this lines are elegant, lightweight, thin and transparent but still reliable and robust.
 So silk as a material matches what we are looking for when connecting software components like we do with DI.

 ## The Author
 It is a one man show.
 I coded all the Java and did the website, logo and everything else connected to the project during my spare time in the last couple of month.